-One of the main differences between trading stocks and foreign exchange, for example, is how you trade.
-While stocks are usually traded on a stock exchange, foreign exchange is traded "over the counter" (OTC).
-There is no marketplace that bundles supply and demand like an exchange, but the trading partners trade directly with one another.
-For example, if a bank wants to complete a foreign exchange transaction, they call other banks until they have found a trading partner for their transaction.
-Alternatively, it can also use one of the electronic brokers that bundles at least part of the global supply and demand, but is not directly comparable to an exchange.
-The interbank market can thus be imagined as a network that links the largest market participants with each other.
-If you are not part of the network, you need an intermediary (for example a broker, who in turn must be part of the network) to trade foreign exchange.
+One of the main differences between trading in for example shares and foreign exchange consists in the manner of trading.
+While stocks are usually traded on an exchange, currencies are traded over the counter (OTC).
+There is no marketplace that bundles supply and demand like a stock exchange, but the trading partners trade directly with each other.
+For example, if a bank wants to complete a foreign exchange transaction, it keeps calling other banks until it finds a trading partner for its transaction.
+Alternatively, it can also use one of the electronic brokers, which bundles at least part of the global supply and demand, but is not directly comparable to a stock exchange.
+The interbank market can thus be thought of as a Network imagine that connects the largest market participants with each other.
+If you are not part of the network, you need an intermediary (e.g. a broker, who in turn must be part of the network) to trade forex.

 This results in a number of differences from trading on a stock exchange.
 For the private trader, this primarily consists of the trading hours.
 For example, trading in the interbank market is not subject to any time restrictions, such as those imposed by the trading hours on the stock exchange.
 Foreign exchange is traded around the clock - from Monday to Friday.
 Only on weekends does the retail stand still - although here, too, transactions theoretically come about when there are two trading partners.

 Read text as PDF